nullpomino/nullpomino/readme_en.txt

  Bonus: Spin check type, all clear bonus
 -NetPlay: Now correctly forces 60 FPS in SDL version
 -NetPlay: Saves chat logs even when game window is closed or Java process is killed
--NetPlay: You can see opponent's HOLD/NEXT pieces in any-rule 2 player game now.
+-NetPlay: You can see opponent's HOLD/NEXT pieces in any-rule 2 players game now.
 -NetServer: Fixed "ghost room" bug
 -Slick/SDL: Fixed bug where replay screen could crash if replays were deleted.
 +Added more maps (Thanks Jenn, SecretSalamender and Magnanimous!)